A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 However, you can mix it with all sorts of vegetables, eggs, cheese, and so on.

-Make beautifully decorated plates to enjoy while watching Spanish Christmas movies with friends.
+I typically make beautifully decorated plates to enjoy while watching Spanish Christmas movies with my friends.

 4. Spanish Garlic Shrimp